 Role guide

-How to act, what to say, and when to sacrifice — a complete strategy guide for Mafia team members.
+How to act, what to say, and when to sacrifice — a complete strategy guide for Werewolf team members.

 Role Card